 When we think of photography, it’s common to consider great light conditions that perfectly illuminate the setting with a beautiful, yet not overly harsh sunlight.
 The thing is that

-Think of an overcast day as a huge soft-box that dims light down during every step you make.
+Think of an overcast day as a that dims light down during every step you make.
 Encourage yourself to get outside when heavy clouds are graying your window.
-Almost any photograph, no matter the discipline you feel the most affinity for, can be enhanced with the rich soft light on overcast days.
+Almost huge soft-box any photograph, no matter the discipline you feel the most affinity for, can be enhanced with the rich soft light on overcast days.

 Let’s talk a little about tones created by soft light before getting to the tips.
 When a scene reflects less light, it allows a camera’s sensor to capture more detail in bright and dark areas of the scene.